dentarg/auth0-blog/_posts/2017-03-29-is-passwordless-authentication-more-secure-than-passwords.markdown

 ---
 layout: post
-title: "Is Passwordless Authorization More Secure Than Passwords?"
+title: "Is Passwordless Authentication More Secure Than Passwords?"
 description: "When your users' behaviors determine the safety of your login, passwordless comes out on top."
 date: 2017-03-29 8:30
+alias: /is-passwordless-authorization-more-secure-than-passwords/
 category: Growth, Identity, Passwordless
 is_non-tech: true
 author: